2. Bend the bar!

 It’s a great tool for competition IF you can time it correctly.
 I’ve seen people fail attempts cause they sank the bar after the press command.
 So if you want to practice it, definitely do so at lighter weight.

-•Take a deep breath in your stomach, flex your lats and un-rack the bar.
-Make sure you’re supinating your forearms and keeping your scapulas retracted throughout your set.
+• Take a deep breath in your stomach, flex your lats and un-rack the bar.
+Make sure you’re supinating your forearms and keeping your scapulas retracted and depressed throughout your set.

-At the same time, there are people who bench much more than me and do very well using the J bar path so I’m speaking for myself.
+At the same time, there are people who bench much more weight and do very well using the J bar path so I’m speaking for myself.
 I’ve done both, I’m able to execute both with decent form so in my case it’s about ability and preference.
-Perhaps I should cover that in a separate article.

 3. Deadlift